samg/timetrap/README.md

     $ t out
     Checked out of sheet "coding"

-Running `edit` when you're checked out will edit the last sheet you checked out of.
+Running `edit` when you're checked out will edit the last entry you checked out of.

     $ t edit --append "oh and that"